mikeytusa/MicroSite/README.md

 <h4>Thanks!</h4>

-Special thanks to Sean Ferguson from Signal24 for helping out with the concept and <strike>some</strike> all of the PHP.
+Special thanks to Sean Ferguson from Signal24 for helping out with the concept and writing the PHP.